http4s/http4s-jdk-http-client/docs/src/main/mdoc/index.md

 for a report.

-You can work around this by using a [custom client](#custom-clients) with TLS 1.3 disabled or by upgrading to a newer Java version (e.g. Java 14 LTS).
+You can work around this by using a [custom client](#custom-clients) with TLS 1.3 disabled or by upgrading to a Java version > 11.
 @@@

 ### Creating the client